JordiPolo/dataframe/README.md

 ## TODO

-- Example of usage with CSV file
-- Finish Statistics module
 - Deal with exceptions (negative numbers as input, etc.)
 - Setting of subtable data
+- Types of columns (no stat data on text, etc)